COLLINS LAKEVIEW FOREST

 Stands are inventoried after harvesting and this information is then used to update the inventory of the tract.
 Optionally, additional cruise plots can be taken in non harvested stands to continually update the forest inventory.

 Our wildlife management goals will strive for species richness management.
 This implies maintaining habitats that will support viable populations of all the species indigenous to the management unit, as well as those of desirable introduced species.
 Since there is the potential of several hundred wildlife species within a single forest management unit, addressing the individual habitat needs of all these is impractical.
-Therefore some procedure is necessary to meet the management objective in a practical manner.
+Therefore, some procedure is necessary to meet the management objective in a practical manner.
 To do this, the assumption must be made that meeting the habitat requirements of a small number of carefully selected species (Also known as indicator species are those having a narrow range of ecological tolerance.
 Therefore, the presence of these species and their relative abundance serve as a barometer of ecological conditions within a management unit.) will assure meeting the habitat requirements for the remaining species.

 Through consultations with federal, state and private wildlife biologists, a mix of early and late forest succession habitat will be maintained as well as to ensure the proper components of habitat for species selected for management required to maintain a minimum viable population.
-In addition provide special and unique habitat features, including riparian zones, old growth timber, edge, dead and down woody material, and manage cliffs, caves, talus and road use to provide species richness, and to emphasize habitat conditions for a single or several species selected by the Resource Department for emphasis, on a sustained yield basis. (see Field Application, Wildlife and Riparian areas for current methods of protecting and enhancing wildlife and riparian attributes).
+In addition, provide special and unique habitat features, including riparian zones, old growth timber, edge, dead and down woody material, and manage cliffs, caves, talus and road use to provide species richness, and to emphasize habitat conditions for a single or several species selected by the Resource Department for emphasis, on a sustained yield basis. (see Field Application, Wildlife and Riparian areas for current methods of protecting and enhancing wildlife and riparian attributes).

-Most of the terrain within the CLF ownership lends itself well to mechanized ground based harvesting equipment.
-The majority of harvesting operations are fully mechanized.
-That is, rather than having timber fallers and choker setters, the felling and skidding operations are done by machine.
 Benefits derived from mechanical harvesting are cost savings by the contractor and forest floor fuel loading.
 The cost efficiency comes from the ability of the feller buncher to bunch the felled trees into piles or turns of logs, to be taken to the landing.
 Additional, benefits derived from mechanization is the reduction of exposure to the workers on the ground to falling trees or flying debris in the felling process.
 With the use of grapple machines for skidding the logs to the landing, the elimination of choker setter has occurred.
-Even though the advent of mechanical harvesting equipment has meant the loss of some jobs in the woods, overall it has improved the safety of the remaining workers.
-Additionally, with the use of mechanical harvesters, which can direct the path of the fall of the tree, stand damage is reduced over the use of hand fallers since tree direction is controlled by the machine operator and the turns of logs are bunched rather than scattered.

 As all of CLF’s has been actively managed for over 50 years, the ownership contains road that were constructed to facilitate harvesting and fire suppression activities.
 Road are evaluated for maintenance prior to management activities requiring their use.
 Inspections, maintenance and improvements sustain the transportation system in proper working order.